nilearn/nilearn/doc/building_blocks/searchlight.rst

 false detection *at most*, the so-called *family-wise error control*.
 A similar control can be performed when performing a permutation test:
-For each permutation, only the maximum value of the F-statistic across voxel is considered and is used to build the null distribution.
+For each permutation, only the maximum value of the F-statistic across voxels is considered and is used to build the null distribution.
 It is crucial to assume that the distribution of the signal is the same in every voxel so that the F-statistics are comparable.
 This correction strategy is applied in Nilearn's